Protecting your Databases through Encryption

 TDE can be used in conjunction with the previous method discussed, however it may impact the performance of the database cryptographic functions.

-If you wish to use TDE with Oracle or My SQL Server, you must first ensure that the database is associated with an option group.
+If you wish to use TDE with Oracle or SQL Server Enterprise, you must first ensure that the database is associated with an option group.
 Option groups provide default settings for your database and help with management which includes some security features.

 Once the database is associated with an option group, the Oracle Transparent Data Encryption option must be added to that group.
 Once this TDE option has been added to the option group, it cannot be removed.
 If you need to change the option group of the database, then you can only do so if the new option group also has the TDE option added.